Really Simple Security offers two distinct approaches to Login Protection:

 - User Role: The role assigned to the user (e.g. Subscriber, Author, Administrator).

-- Method: The current 2FA method configured for the user (e.g. E-mail, TOTP/Authenticator).
+- Method: The currently configured 2FA method ofr the user (e.g. E-mail, TOTP, Passkey).

 - Status: The current status of the user’s 2FA configuration (e.g. Active, Open, Disabled, Expired)

-- Active: 2FA is enabled for the user, and the user has configured a 2FA method.
+- Active: 2FA is enabled, and the user has configured a 2FA method.

-- Click Reset to remove their current 2FA settings, allowing the user to re-configure 2FA on their next login attempt.
+- Click Reset to remove their current 2FA method, allowing the user to re-configure 2FA on their next login attempt.

-- Open: 2FA is enabled for the user, but a 2FA method has not been configured by the user.
+- Open: 2FA is enabled, but a 2FA method has not been configured by the user.
 The user will be prompted to configure 2FA on their next login attempt.

 - The Reset button is not applicable in this case.

-- Disabled: 2FA is enabled for the user, but it is optional, and the user has not configured a 2FA method.
+- Disabled: 2FA is enabled, but it is optional, and the user has not configured 2FA.

 - Click Reset to allow the user to configure 2FA on their next login attempt.

-- Expired: 2FA is enabled & required for the user, but the user did not configure 2FA within the grace period; so their account is locked.
+- Expired: 2FA is enabled & required for the user, but the user has configured 2FA within the grace period; and their account is locked.

-- Click Reset to restart their Grace Period, allowing the user to configure 2FA on their next login attempt.
+- Click Reset to unlock the account & restart the Grace Period, allowing the user to configure 2FA on their next login attempt.

-What to do if you’re locked out after enabling Two Factor Authentication (2FA)?
+What to do if you’re locked out after enabling Login Authentication/2FA?

-If a User is locked out due to 2FA
+If a User is locked out due to Login Authentication/2FA

-For example; a user may have lost access to their authenticator app, or the grace period for them to configure 2FA has expired:
+For example; a user may have lost access to their authenticator app, or the grace period to configure 2FA has expired:

-- Click the Reset button to reset the 2FA status of the selected user(s) and trigger the onboarding process again, allowing them to reconfigure their 2FA settings.
+- Click the Reset button to reset the 2FA status of the selected user(s) and trigger the onboarding process again, allowing them to reconfigure their Login Authentication/2FA settings.

-If the Administrator is locked out due to 2FA
+If the Administrator is locked out due to Login Authentication/2FA

-If the Administrator of the site is locked out, e.g. due to loss of their authenticator app/device, you may be unable to reach the aforementioned “Users” section to reset the 2FA status.
+If the Administrator of the site is locked out, they might be unable to reach the aforementioned “Users” section in the plugin’s settings to reset the account’s 2FA status here.

-To disable 2FA in Really Simple Security and regain access to the site:
+To disable Login Authentication in Really Simple Security and regain access to the site:

 - Create an empty file in the /wp-content/Â folder of your website, and call it